Who the (ahem) are Man United*?

 But that isn’t the end of it as far as shirts go!

 Chevrolet are the principle sponsor of Manchester United’s replica shirts (Aon still pay to appear on their training gear) and will pay United, £357 million over 7 seasons since 2014 for the privilege.
-More recently, Manchester United recently announced they are seeking a sleeve sponsor worth £20 million a season (four times the amount of their Manchester rivals).
+Manchester United also announced they are seeking a sleeve sponsor worth £20 million a season (four times the amount of their Manchester rivals).

-This shows that even the smallest amount of real estate on a United shirt remains incredibly lucrative to investors – who align themselves with an exceptionally resilient and favourable brand.
+This shows that even the smallest amount of real estate on a United shirt is incredibly lucrative to investors – who align themselves with an exceptionally resilient and favourable brand.

-Clearly for investors, long-term success of the brand at this level trumps short-term impotence on the pitch.
-In fact, continued growth, in spite of an on pitch drought, probably proves to investors how impervious to damage Manchester United’s brand really is!
+Clearly for investors, the long-term success of the brand at this level bests overrides any struggles on the pitch.
+In fact, continued growth likely proves to investors how impervious to damage Manchester United’s brand really is.

 Man United: a success without its IP?